 A lot of other recipes for Greek Spinach Pie use an egg.
 Since I’m allergic I’ve tried both aquafaba and flax eggs.
 I found that the aquafaba didn’t do much and the flax egg makes it kind of slimy.
 When I tried leaving it out all together, it worked just fine and had a much better texture!

 So what actually goes into the filling?
 A LOT of spinach.
 18 cups (24 ounces) to be exact!
 I know it’s a lot, but you’ll be surprised at how much it reduces.
 I also have very deep pie plates so it looks empty if I make less filling.
 The other ingredients are butter/olive oil, onion, garlic, feta, Parmesan, and dill.

 How to Make the Filling

 First, I melt some butter in very large skillet, add some olive oil, and sauté a diced onion and minced garlic.
 When the onion is translucent, I add in the spinach.
 Even in my big skillet, I have to add it gradually or else it won’t all fit.
 As the first part reduces, I add some more until it is all wilted.
-Then, I transfer the wilted spinach to a large bowl and add the feta, parmesan, dill, and any other herbs I have around.
+Then, I transfer the wilted spinach to a large bowl and add the feta, Parmesan, ricotta, dill, and any other herbs I have around.
 Then, I add Celtic sea salt and freshly ground pepper to taste and set it aside to cool.